syncthing/syncthing/users/syncing.rst

 When new index data is received from other devices Syncthing recalculates which version for each file should be the global version, and compares this to the current local version.
-When the two differ, Syncthing needs to syncrhonize the file.
+When the two differ, Syncthing needs to synchronize the file.
 The block lists are compared to build a list of needed blocks, which are then requested from the network or copied locally, as described above.